ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 title: Learning HTML and CSS by building a 90s inspired website
 ---

+# Learning HTML and CSS by building a 90s inspired website

-In this tutorial, we will make a nineties inspired website using HTML and a tiny bit of CSS.
+In this tutorial, we will make a 90s inspired website using HTML and a tiny bit of CSS.

 Nineties web design is pretty iconic.
-With backgrounds that can make your eyes water, animated GIFs and cursors, and an overload of text, graphics, and ads, there is only one word to describe nineties web design - garish!
+With backgrounds that can make your eyes water, animated GIFs and cursors, and an overload of text, graphics, and ads, there is only one word to describe 90s web design - garish!

-Yet for those who have seen the birth of the world wide web, nineties web design brings back fond memories.
+Yet for those who have seen the birth of the world wide web, 90s web design brings back fond memories.

-As most of the websites built in the nineties didn't require complicated CSS and JavaScript, building a nineties inspired website can be a fun first project to learn web development.
+As most of the websites built in the 90s didn't require complicated CSS and JavaScript, building a 90s inspired website can be a fun first project to learn web development.

-You can find the complete code for this project [here](https://replit.com/@naveeraashraf/My-90s-Webites?v=1).

 ## HTML and CSS

 Every website you see on the web has two main building blocks - [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics).

-HTML or Hyper Text Markup Language is not a programming language.
+ Hyper Text Markup Language (HTML) is not a programming language.
 It is, as the name suggests, a markup language.
 To understand what a markup language is, we need to travel in history.

 Imagine you are an editor in the olden days and you receive a manuscript to revise.
 You want to write a bunch of revision instructions for the author, on the manuscript.
 Or you may want to write instructions for the copy editor (write certain lines in a bigger font, make certain words bold, and so on).